ConfluxHQ/software-delivery-assessment/README.md

 	* [Testing and Testability - assessment sheet](print/print-testability.md)
 	* [Reliability and SRE - assessment sheet](print/print-reliability.md)
 	* [On-call - assessment sheet](print/print-on-call.md)
-4. Either print the details pages as a guide or have the pages open on-screen to understand the context and details of each of the assessment criteria:
+4. For **online sessions**, show the _Tired_ and _Inspired_ criteria on the screen alongide the question.
+For **in-person sessions**, either print the details pages as a guide or have the pages open on-screen to understand the context and details of each of the assessment criteria:
 	1. [Team Health](team-health.md)
 	2. [Deployment](deployment.md)
 	3. [Flow](flow.md)